 As MLB spring training gets underway, prying eyes are watching to see what teams will produce.
-The Boston Red Sox are now geared up for the new season, but there is reportedly at least one piece missing to their puzzle.
+The Boston Red Sox are now geared up for the new season, but there is reportedly at least one piece missing to their puzzle, who will pitch?
 Counting the pitchers, it’s anticipated that there be five in the rotation in order to keep arms in good health.

 Right now, the team has Chris Sale, Eduardo Rodriguez, Nathan Eovaldi and Martin Perez, but no one else.
 Due in part to the team’s decision to trade away David Price as part of the deal with Mookie Betts, no one is quite sure what plans the Red Sox might have to fill the void.

-However, Ian Browne of MLB.com thinks he has an idea, and says that either Ryan Weber or Josh Taylor could soon be added to the roster.
+However, Ian Browne of MLB.com thinks he has an idea, and says that either Ryan Weber or Josh Taylor could soon be added to the roster to pitch for the Red Sox.
 Both have been playing with Triple-A Pawtucket, Boston’s minor league team, and either has a strong possibility of being called up.

 The New York Yankees don’t appear to have a rotation problem.
 Since they just picked up Gerrit Cole and Chad Green, the Yankees have given additional power that can contribute a great deal of talent to a bullpen that already includes Luis Severino and James Paxton.
 Masahiro Tanaka is in, as well, among the top pitchers, and this could be a great year for the Yankees.
 Aaron Judge and Giancarlo Stanton are ready to go, and were two of the earliest to arrive as the team starts its second week of spring training.